-FEDERAL AUDIT: Any taxpayer whose income has been adjusted by the Internal Revenue Service must file an amended return with Kansas and include a copy of the Revenue Agent's Report or adjustment letter showing and explaining the adjustments.
+FEDERAL AUDIT: Any taxpayer whose income has been adjusted by the IRS must file an amended return with Kansas and include a copy of the Revenue Agent's Report or adjustment letter showing and explaining the adjustments.
 These adjustments must be submitted within 180 days of the date the federal adjustments are paid, agreed to, or become final, whichever is earlier.
-Failure to notify the Kansas Department of Revenue within the 180 day period will cause the statute of limitations to remain open (the department can make adjustments for as many years back as necessary and interest and penalty computations will continue to increase).
+Failure by the taxpayer to notify KDOR within the 180 day period-shall not bar KDOR from assessing additional taxes or proceeding in court to collect such taxes.
+Failure by the taxpayer to comply with the requirements for filing returns shall toll the periods of limitation for KDOR to assess or collect taxes.

-Definitions Unital
+Definitions